better-internet/radworks-docs/docs/radicle.md

 Radicle is an open-source stack for code collaboration 🌱.
 It enables developers to collaborate on code without relying on intermediaries.
 It's a robust, functional, and secure alternative to centralized code collaboration platforms.

-Read more about the vision for decentralized code collaboration [here](understanding-radicle/why-radicle.md).
+Read more about the vision for decentralized code collaboration [here][wh].

 ## How it works